thabomoloi/calculator/README.md

 - The logarithm functions.
 - Exponentiation.
 - Factorial.
-- The trigonometic functions aother functions.
+- The trigonometic functions and other functions.
 - The values $\pi$ and $e$.